 This project was at the time the largest PPP (Private Public Partnership) to be developed in the U.S. before the I-66 Highway and to date in the Southwest of the U.S.

-This new infrastructure allows drivers to opt for using the free lanes for shorter trips, while ensuring more reliables driving times on the toll sections.
+This new infrastructure allows drivers to opt for using the free lanes for shorter trips, while ensuring more reliable driving times on the managed sections.

-The LBJ Express is fitted with a managed lanes toll system (or express toll lanes).
+The LBJ Express is fitted with a managed lanes system (or express managed highways).
 Drivers can view rate adjustments depending on the average speed or number of vehicles using the express lanes.

 Description of the Technical Project

 - I-35E section (from Loop12/IH35E to Crown Rd): The first one has a length of 3.6 miles along the I35E interstate corridor, from I635 South to connect with the Loop 12 ring road.
 In this segment, the concessionaire built and currently operates two managed lanes in each direction, while the maintenance of toll-free lanes is the responsibility of the Texas Department of Transportation.

 - I-635/I-35E interchange: The Second segment, whose length is 5.0 miles, is located on the I635 corridor, between I35E and the Dallas North Tollway.
 The configuration of this segment includes: service roads (2 lanes for each way), toll-free lanes (4-5 lanes for each way) and dynamic managed lanes (3 lanes for each way).